invertase/react-native-firebase/docs/analytics/usage/index.md

 Additionally, apps must implement Apples "App Tracking Transparency" (or "ATT") requirements if they access IDFA symbols.
 However, if an app does not use IDFA and otherwise handles data in an ATT-compatible way, it eliminates this ATT requirement.

-If avoiding the usage of IDFA is a requirement for your app, you must use firebase-ios-sdk 7.11.0 or greater, then you may define a variable in your Podfile like this:
+If you need to avoid IDFA usage while still using analytics, then you need `firebase-ios-sdk` v7.11.0 or greater and to define the following variable in your Podfile:

 ```ruby
 $RNFirebaseAnalyticsWithoutAdIdSupport = true